 No-Fault Divorce Attorneys Morris County, NJ

-The state of New Jersey allow for individuals filing for divorce to file for two different types of divorce, “no-fault divorce” and “fault based divorce”.
-However, the vast majority of individuals seeking divorce in New Jersey opt for a no-fault divorce for a variety of reasons (which we will discuss in detail in the sections below).
-Before deciding on whether to file no-fault or fault divorce, it is always recommended to discuss the details of your situation with an experienced and qualified divorce attorney.
+The state of New Jersey allows for individuals filing for divorce to file for two different types of divorce, “no-fault divorce” and “fault-based divorce”.
+However, the vast majority of individuals seeking a divorce in New Jersey opt for a no-fault divorce for a variety of reasons (which we will discuss in detail in the sections below).
+Before deciding on whether to file a no-fault or fault divorce, it is always recommended to discuss the details of your situation with an experienced and qualified divorce attorney.

 Call our office today for a confidential and comprehensive case assessment regarding your no-fault or fault divorce with a member of our qualified legal team.

 Randolph No-Fault Divorce Attorneys Identify New Jersey Regulations

 No-fault divorce in New Jersey must be filed on the basis of some “irreconcilable difference” within your marriage.
 In other words, you, your spouse, or both have decided that there issues within your marriage which causes you to believe that your marriage will not work.
 Many times, the simple fact that one spouse wants to divorce while the other does not is cited as the required irreconcilable difference, but an irreconcilable difference can also be issues related to children, work, lifestyle, compatibility, and just about anything else.

 In order to be eligible for a no-fault divorce in New Jersey, individuals must meet the below criteria: